noire02qwq/data-analysis-on-DBPs/scripts/README.md

 - **Outputs:** Saves the filled CSV to `data/imputed_data.csv` (or the path you specify) and prints the number of synthesized values for each column.

 ## 2. Time Alignment (`align_time.py`)
-- **Purpose:** Removes the empty `cond-RT` column and realigns the DT/RT/PPL1/PPL2 measurements so that each row represents the same fluid batch (per `prompt-draft/时间对齐.md`).
+- **Purpose:** Removes the empty `cond-RT` column and realigns the DT/RT/PPL1/PPL2 measurements so that each row represents the same fluid batch.
+The offsets follow `prompt-draft/时间对齐.md`: RT is shifted +25h, PPL1 +38h, and PPL2 +55h relative to DT.
 - **Default command:**
   ```bash
   python scripts/align_time.py